Claire Vaye Watkins

 Claire Vaye Watkins (born April 9, 1984) is an American author and academic.

 Her book of short stories Battleborn (Riverhead Books, 2012), won The Story Prize, among other awards.
 In 2012 the National Book Foundation named her a "5 under 35" honoree.
-Of her parents' influence on her award-winning collection, Watkins has said, “My father’s story is more in the collective subconscious but my mom’s is closer to the project.”
-In 2014 Watkins was the recipient of the Guggenheim Award.
+Of her parents' influence on her award-winning collection, Watkins has said, "My father's story is more in the collective subconscious but my mom's is closer to the project."
+In 2014 Watkins was the recipient of the Guggenheim Fellowship.

-Her debut novel, Gold Fame Citrus, was published in 2015, and her second novel, I Love You but I’ve Chosen Darkness, was published in 2021.
+Her debut novel, Gold Fame Citrus, was published in 2015, and her second novel, I Love You but I've Chosen Darkness, was published in 2021.
 Watkins currently teaches creative writing at the University of California, Irvine.

 Life

 Claire Vaye Watkins was born in Bishop, California in 1984.
-She is the daughter of Martha Watkins, described by Claire as “this incredible dynamo, a great bullshitter", and Paul Watkins, a former member of the Manson Family and a close collaborator of Charles Manson.
+She is the daughter of Martha Watkins, described by Claire as "this incredible dynamo, a great bullshitter", and Paul Watkins, a former member of the Manson Family and a close collaborator of Charles Manson.
 Claire Watkins was raised in the Mojave Desert, first in Tecopa, California and then across the state line in Pahrump, Nevada.
 She received her bachelor's degree from the University of Nevada, Reno and her Master of Fine Arts from Ohio State University where she was a Presidential fellow.
 Watkins is currently a faculty member at the University of California, Irvine, where she teaches creative writing.
 She is also on faculty at Bennington Writing Seminars, the M.F.A. program at Bennington College.
 Previously, she has taught as a visiting assistant professor at Princeton University, an assistant professor at Bucknell University, and an assistant professor at the University of Michigan's Helen Zell Writers' Program.

-Watkins and the writer Derek Palacio, who are now separated, have a daughter named Esmé.
+Watkins and the writer Derek Palacio, who separated in 2018 and then divorced, have a daughter named Esmé.

 Literary career

 Battleborn

 Watkins published Battleborn, a collection of short stories, in 2012 with publishing house Riverhead.
-The New York Times reviewed her collection as being "brutally unsentimental," writing that "Watkins’s characters wish to make sense of their pain, but also to be assured that they are not alone in it."
-The New Yorker wrote that Watkins was within a genre entirely new: "Nevada Gothic".Battleborn won many prizes, including The Story Prize, The Dylan Thomas Prize, The New York Public Library Young Lions Fiction Award, The Rosenthal Family Foundation Award from the American Academy of Arts and Letters, and The Silver Pen Award from the Nevada Writers Hall of Fame.
+The New York Times reviewed her collection as being "brutally unsentimental," writing that "Watkins's characters wish to make sense of their pain, but also to be assured that they are not alone in it."
+The New Yorker wrote that Watkins was within a genre entirely new: "Nevada Gothic".Battleborn won many prizes, including The Story Prize, Dylan Thomas Prize, The New York Public Library Young Lions Fiction Award, The Rosenthal Family Foundation Award from the American Academy of Arts and Letters, and The Silver Pen Award from the Nevada Writers Hall of Fame.